artemkv/artemkv.github.io/distributed.md

 - Passive replication: execute operation on one replica and send the state update to other replicas ("New account balance is 70$")
 - Passive replication is preferred if the operation is expensive to execute
 - Active replication is preferred when the size of the state is huge
-- To implement active replication you can use strongly consistent replication protocols or consesus
+- To implement active replication you can use strongly consistent replication protocols or consensus

 ## Eventual consistency